YumingZHAI/classify_translation_techniques/statistical_ML_classifiers/README.md

 3. **Berkeley unsupervised word aligner**

-input: an English-French parallel corpus composed of TED Talks and a filtered part of Paracrawl corpus (in total 1.8M parallel sentence pairs and 41M English tokens)  <br/>
+input: an English-French parallel corpus, composed of TED Talks and a filtered part of Paracrawl corpus (in total 1.8M parallel sentence pairs and 41M English tokens)  <br/>
 <!-- filter Paracrawl corpus, keep the parallel sentences having at least 10 words at each side
 original corpus: 27M, after this filtering: 19M, we randomly take 2M lines to combine with TED corpus => 2 163 092 lines
 finally clean the combined corpus PC2M_ted.{e,f} by a moses's script: 1 806 680 lines -->